-If an owner of property dies, the examiner must determine whether the owner left a will, whether there is a probate proceeding or administration pending, and whether a personal representative is acting.
-If the records of the county where the land is located do not indicate that a will have been filed for probate, and in the absence of information to the contrary, the affidavit of a person who has knowledge of the facts is usually accepted as satisfactory evidence that the owner died intestate.
+The original standard provided: "If an owner of property dies, the examiner must determine whether the owner left a will, whether there is a probate proceeding or administration pending, and whether a personal representative is acting.
+If the records of the county where the land is located do not indicate that a will has been filed for probate, and in the absence of information to the contrary, the affidavit of a person who has knowledge of the facts is usually accepted as satisfactory evidence that the owner died intestate.